coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

    This command declares ``f`` as a parametric morphism of signature ``sig``.
-The identifier :token:`ident` gives a unique name to the morphism and it is used as the base name of the type class instance definition and as the name of the lemma that proves the well-definedness of the morphism.
+The identifier :token:`ident` gives a unique name to the morphism and it is used as the base name of the typeclass instance definition and as the name of the lemma that proves the well-definedness of the morphism.
 The parameters of the morphism as well as the signature may refer to the context of variables.
 The command asks the user to prove interactively